determined-ai/determined/docs/model-dev-guide/apis-howto/deepspeed/autotuning.rst

       :class:`~determined.core.SearcherOperation` as the ``DetCallback`` instance through its ``op=det_callback.current_op`` argument.

-   -  The entire ``train`` method of the HuggingFace trainer is now wrapped in the ``dsat_reporting_context`` context manager.
+   -  The entire ``train`` method of the HuggingFace trainer is wrapped in the ``dsat_reporting_context`` context manager.

-Examples which use DeepSpeed Autotune with HuggingFace Trainer can be found in the `Determined GitHub Repo <https://github.com/determined-ai/determined/tree/master/examples/hf_trainer_api>`__ under ``examples/hf_trainer_api``.
+To find examples that use DeepSpeed Autotune with HuggingFace Trainer, visit the `Determined GitHub Repo <https://github.com/determined-ai/determined/tree/master/examples/hf_trainer_api>`__ and navigate to ``examples/hf_trainer_api``.

 ******************
  Advanced Options
 ******************

 The command-line entrypoint to ``dsat`` has various available options, some of them search-algorithm-specific.
-All available options for any given search method can be found as in
+All available options for any given search method can be found through the command:

 .. code::

    python3 -m determined.pytorch.dsat asha --help

-Below, we highlight particularly important flags and describe the search algorithms in some more detail.
+and similar for the ``binary`` and ``random`` search methods.

+Flags that are particularly important are detailed below.

 General Options
 ===============